g2nconnell/members-directory/README.md

 # members-directory
-A Go, gRPC based member directory service
+A Go, gRPC based member directory service.
+Another random edit on the server